OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/explicitcomp.rst

 - :code:`setup()` :

   Declare input and output variables via :code:`add_input` and :code:`add_output`.
-  Information like variable names, sizes, units, and bounds are declared.
-Also, declare partial derivatives that this component provides.
-Here we use the wild card to say that this component provides derivatives of all outputs with respect to all inputs.
+  Information such as variable names, sizes, units, and bounds are declared here.
+Also in :code:`setup`, we declare partial derivatives that this component provides, using wild cards to say that this component provides derivatives of all outputs with respect to all inputs.

   .. embed-code::
       openmdao.core.tests.test_expl_comp.RectangleComp.setup